JetBrains/jpa-buddy-documentation/spring-data/spring-data.md

 </div>
 ### Unresolved Reference

-Sometimes, we first declare a call to the method that doesn't exist yet and only then code it.
+Some developers prefer to declare a call to the method that doesn't exist yet first and only then implement it.
 JPA Buddy will help those developers who adhere to this programming style.
 Just write the desired signature and move to the query or method creation wizard via special actions:

 ![unresolved_reference](img/unresolved_reference.png)